 Wellcome Trust 4 Year PhD Programme in Developmental Mechanisms

-The University of Cambridge is exceptional in the depth and diversity of its research in Developmental Biology, and has a dynamic and interactive research community that is ranked amongst the foremost in the world.
-By bringing together members of four different Departments and the Wellcome Trust/Cancer Research UK Gurdon Institute, this 4-year PhD Programme will enable you to take advantage of the University's exceptional strength in this area.
+Why Cambridge?
+The University of Cambridge is exceptional in the depth and diversity of its research in developmental biology, and has a dynamic and interactive research community that is ranked amongst the foremost in the world.
+By bringing together members of four different Departments and the Wellcome Trust/Cancer Research UK Gurdon Institute, this 4-year PhD programme will enable you to take advantage of the University's exceptional strength in this area.
+Cambridge has a strong track record of research at the interface between the physical and biological sciences, and we have enlisted members of the Departments of Applied Mathematics and Theoretical Physics, Chemistry, Chemical Engineering, and Physics as co-supervisors for students wishing to undertake projects at the developmental biology/physical sciences interface.
 Choose from over 40 host laboratories and the whole range of experimental approaches and model organisms.

-- learn fundamental aspect of development mechanisms through a series of teaching modules, and experimental approaches sessions given by leaders in the field
+- learn fundamental aspects of developmental mechanisms through a series of teaching modules and experimental approaches sessions given by leaders in the field;

 - learn a variety of techniques such as advanced imaging.

-For further information on the programme and participating departments please click here.
+For further information on the programme and participating departments click here.